CONSTITUTION AND BY-LAWS

 ARTICLE VII.
 Meeting and Place of Meetings.

 The Association shall hold two regular meetings annually, one of which shall be held in the fall and be designated the IEEA Annual Meeting.
-The second meeting shall be held in the spring and be designated as Spring Conference.
+The second meeting shall be held in the spring, typically during Spring IEEA Conference.
 The time and place of these meetings will be determined by the Board of Directors.

 Special or other meetings shall be called by the President with the consent of the Executive Committee or on written request of one-fourth (1/4) of the current membership or by majority of the Executive Committee with or without consent of the President.

-Consumer and Family Sciences Educators, 4-H/Youth Development Educators, Agriculture Natural Resources Educators, and Economic and Community Development Educators may hold separate business meetings on call from their highest respective officer.
+Health and Human Sciences Educators, 4-H Youth Development Educators, Agriculture Natural Resources Educators, and Community Development Educators may hold separate business meetings on call from their highest respective officer.
 Any actions in such meetings that would affect the Association shall be in the form of recommendations to the Association.

 ARTICLE VIII.
 Amendment or Repeal of Constitution.